-The service leaflet handed out for each service provides suggestions about when to sit, stand or kneel as you are able, and the page numbers for the hymns in the blue books (the Hymnal) or the place in the red book (the Book of Common Prayer).
+The full-text service bulletin handed out for each service provides suggestions about when to sit, stand or kneel as you are able, and the page numbers for the hymns in the blue books (the Hymnal) or the place in the red book (the Book of Common Prayer).
 Our service is relaxed and we are not concerned about whether everyone sits or stands at the same time.

 What should I wear?

 Whatever you like!
 At our church you will see people wearing everything from jeans and jerseys to suits and dresses.
 We encourage people to wear whatever is comfortable to them.

 Why do you call your services the Holy Eucharist?

 The Eucharist is another name for Holy Communion.
 It is an act of thanksgiving and a remembrance of Jesus’ sacrifice, which was displayed in his radical act of love and self-giving on the cross.
 The Holy Eucharist is an embodiment and reflection of the unconditional acceptance and love given to us and to which we are called.